Rancho del Paso

 Boats on Lake Chapala

 Lake Chapala, the largest fresh water lake in Mexico, is located just 30 mles south of Guadalajara, the second largest city in Mexico.
-Guadalajara is quite cosmopolitan. and features first class cultural facilities, night life, shopping and medical facilities. and is served by an International airport with direct service to many cities in North America.
+Guadalajara is quite cosmopolitan and features first class cultural facilities, night life, shopping and medical facilities. and is served by an International airport with direct service to many cities in North America.
 For a change of pace, Puerto Vallarta is four hours to the west, and Mexico City is five hours to the east.
 Best of all, the Lake Chapala area has some of the best weather in the world.
 It is one of the handful of locales that boast a perpetual spring like climate; it never freezes, and it rarely gets above 90 degress F. The communities around the lake have attracted a large expatriate community over the years.
 This community makes living at Lake Chapala even that much more attractive--great climate, very reasonable cost of living, and camaraderie with like people from the U.S. and Canada.
 For more information on Lake Chapala check out www.chapala.com and http://www.focusonmexico.com/articles.php

 WHY LAKE CHAPALA?

-Are you tired of cold winters, humid summers and high taxes?
+Are you tired of cold winters, hot-humid summers and high taxes?
 Are you considering retirement in Mexico?
 If so, you might want to consider the handful of towns on the north shore of Lake Chapala.

 Lake Chapala offers: